Offices in IL, FL, & MI

 It is estimated that between 2015 and 2019, 25.4% of sexually active women used Depo-Provera.
 The report shows that some demographics saw even higher rates, with 27.2% of Hispanic women and 41.2% of Black women using Depo-Provera during that date range.

 There is also a link between dose-response and meningiomas.
 The more doses of Depo-Provera administered, the higher the risk of developing meningiomas.
-Cumulative exposure to the synthetic progestin increases the likelihood of developing the tumors.
+Cumulative exposure to the synthetic progestin increases the likelihood of developing tumors.

 Meningiomas occur more often in women, and while they can occur at any age, they are often found at older ages.